kcook98765/plugin.video.librarygenie/docs/kodi_community_announcement.md

 • Grab the latest ZIP from the releases page
 • Enable debug logging, reproduce issues, and include relevant [LibraryGenie] log lines in reports
 • Feature requests and usability improvements are welcome
-• For alpha access, contact the development team with your library details and use casey feedback are very welcome!
+• For alpha access, contact the development team with your library details and use case

 Thanks for checking out LibraryGenie — hope it makes curating your library faster, cleaner, and more fun. 🙌